Collection

 Watercolour depicting the "Timbering for the Removal of the Old Shield/ Side Timbering", signed "Rich.
 Beamish"; cut from a larger sheet

-Autograph sketch-plan showing two sections of the proposed cylindrical tunnel
+Sketch of a proposed cylindrical tunnel

 Autograph sketch-plan by Brunel showing two sections of the proposed cylindrical tunnel, one empty, the other with a coach passing through with wounded veteran and prosperous gentleman across the divide, dated "10 April 1818", and captioned "Two Tunnels of 17 f[eet].
 D[iameter] each would be preferable to one of 24 feet".